Prefabricated Accessible Shower Guide

 Cost to Install a Prefabricated Shower

-On average, it will normally cost more to purchase and install a threshold-less, barrier-free shower because architectural adjustments will need to be made to lower the shower floor in order to make the interior shower floor flush with the exterior bathroom floor.
-A curbless shower can sometimes be installed for as little as $10,000, but will often cost more that this.
-The price can vary widely based on size of the bathroom, price of the shower unit you select, the geographic area where you live, and your home’s architecture.
+Installation of a “curbless shower” will cost more because architectural adjustments normally need to be made to lower the shower floor, as necessary to make the interior shower floor flush with the exterior bathroom floor.
+The price for installing a curbless shower varies widely based on size of the bathroom, price of the prefab shower unit selected, your home’s architecture, and the geographic area where you live.
+In some cases, a curbless shower can be installed for as little as $10,000.
 Consult with a local contractor to get a more accurate estimate.

 Handicap Accessible Showers Amazon.com